This time around, Bernie Sanders has a tougher sale: himself

 But it's not just about the message anymore.

 "We hear from a lot of our own members that the No. 1 thing they want is to beat Trump," he said.
-And though they agree with Sanders, they don’t think he’s the candidate best equipped to do it, Green added.
+If all goes well for the PCCC, Sanders and Warren will create a galvanizing force for the ideas of the left and ultimately produce a progressive nominee.

+"We believe Elizabeth Warren is the most electable against Trump," Green said.

+That's the rub for Sanders, whether it's against Warren or other rivals: He has to make the case he's the best champion for the cause of winning the White House.